 Dredging sites far out on the open sea

 “The freezing of the Baltic Sea begins in the northern parts of the Gulf of Bothnia, so the dredging season in the north is usually shorter compared with the dredging season on Finland’s more southern coasts of Finland,” says Soikkeli.
-“As the dredging season in the north is usually shorter, work will take place at the site around the clock in the summer season.”
+“As the dredging season in the north is usually shorter, work took place at the site around the clock in the summer season.”